LERCAutomation/DataExtractor-UserGuide/execute/execute.rst

 .. figure:: figures/RunExtractor.png
 	:align: center

-	Launching the Data Extractor tool (ArcGIS).
+	Launching the Data Extractor tool (MapInfo)

 If there are any structural issues with the XML document, the tool will display a message that it has encountered an error, and not load any further.
-If any of the map layers that are listed in the configuration document are not present, a warning will be shown (:numref:`figLaunchWarning`).
-The layers that are missing will not be loaded into the form and so cannot be included in the analysis.
-Provided that the XML document is otherwise correct, the form will display (:numref:`figDisplayForm`).
+If any of the map layers that are listed in the configuration document are not present in the active workspace a warning will be shown (:numref:`figLaunchWarning`).
+The layers that are missing will not be loaded into the form and so cannot be included in the extracts.

 .. _figLaunchWarning: